 The only thing in common with those days and my life today is this program.
 Everything else has been shed.
 I found truth in the fact that I need to maintain a relationship with a Higher Power that works everything else out for me.
 I need to put everything else in the table including my sexuality, my issues of sexual orientation.
 Every element of my life was on the table and I was reduced to one walking surrender.
 I knew that God would put back into my life those things that God wanted in my life.
 I knew I had to become an empty vessel.
 Because the emptiness of my previous life told me that.
 There is a lot of wisdom gained from continuing to come back and not putting myself into a category or corner.
 But to take my rightful place among a bunch of sexaholics and I’m just one of them and leave it there

-This meeting is always very special in conferences.
+This meeting (for same sex attracted members) is always very special in conferences.
 People in this room have a different kind of burden that they carry.
-We know that we sometimes feel uniquely misunderstood amongst a people who feel in general misunderstood.
+We know that we sometimes feel uniquely misunderstood amongst people who feel in general misunderstood.
 We are misunderstood by the people who are misunderstood!
 And that feeds our feeling of special-ness but the truth is we are made like everyone else.

 Rather than identify myself as gay or homosexual I like the term same-sex attraction because there is a difference between attraction and acting out.
 In the White Book it says: “to my utter amazement I learned that my problem wasn’t sexual or lust; at its core it was spiritual”.
 That just blew me away.
 I’d been in religion over the years.
 So that gave me a clue that I had a problem that was an attitude towards God.
 I wanted him to surrender for me.
 He won’t do that for me.
 I have free will and I have choices.
 I’m responsible.
 What I like about SA program is it gives me a tool kit, a bag of spiritual tools that I can use.